Your council

 Priority action: Describe how we will help people live in the right home for their circumstance.

-• Executive agreed the disposal of Lowfield site for housing for 100% affordable housing for people aged 55 and over: Update on the Housing Delivery Programme and the Disposal of Surplus Sites
+• Executive agreed the sale of part of the Lowfield site for 100% affordable housing for people aged 55 and over: Update on the Housing Delivery Programme and the Disposal of Surplus Sites.

-• Executive approved specialist housing for those adults with learning disabilities or autism at Lowfield Green, with 14 self-contained apartments and communal space planned: Delivering Supported Housing for Adults with Learning Disabilities and/or Autism at Lowfield Green
+• Executive approved specialist housing for adults with learning disabilities or autism at Lowfield Green, with 14 self-contained apartments and communal space planned: Delivering Supported Housing for Adults with Learning Disabilities and/or Autism at Lowfield Green.

 Back to list